 The proposed bill would amend current statutes regarding the biennial assessments paid by residential contractors.
-Under current law, contractors are required to pay an assessment of not more than $600 for their license, which would be updated to specify fixed amounts of $370 for initial licensure and $270 for license renewal.
-This change aims to reduce the financial burden on contractors while maintaining the funding for the Residential Contractors' Recovery Fund.
+Under current law, contractors are required to pay an assessment of not more than $600 for their license, which would be reduced to $370 for initial licensure and $270 for license renewal if the bill becomes law.
+This change is aimed at lowering the financial burden on contractors while maintaining the funding for the Residential Contractors' Recovery Fund.

 Senate Engrossed Version: 32-1126